Dan J. Harkey

 Do we practice authenticity as a unique sovereign, or are we just one of the masses following scripted narratives, such as the ‘ideal’ body image, the ‘perfect’ career path, or the ‘right’ way to live?
 Often perpetuated by media and societal norms, these narratives can limit our individuality and prevent us from fully embracing our unique identities.

-Being or becoming a unique and authentic being is not just a choice but a powerful act of self-empowerment.
-It requires deep introspection and the courage to go against the flow of society, instilling a sense of bravery and daring in the audience and inspiring them to embark on their journey of self-discovery.
+Being or becoming a unique and authentic being is not just a choice, but a powerful act of self-empowerment.
+It requires deep introspection and the courage to go against the flow of society, instilling a sense of bravery and daring in the audience and inspiring them to embark on their own journey of self-discovery.

-It's crucial to remember that our uniqueness and service to others are valuable contributions to the world, despite any criticism or disapproval we may face.
+As so succinctly stated by Ralph Waldo Emerson in his 1841 essay” O r Nonconformity, the world whips you with its displeasure.”
+That is, if we choose a path outside conventional norms, it’s crucial to remember that our uniqueness and service to others are valuable contributions to the world, despite any criticism or disapproval we may face.
 This recognition of our unique contributions can make us feel appreciated and significant, reinforcing the importance of our individuality and the impact we can have on the world.

 I celebrate my uniqueness as a badge of honor and do not need others’ approval to ensure my path is approved.
 The most crucial approval we need is our own, as it instills confidence and self-assurance in our journey of self-discovery and self-empowerment.